Robbbo-T/AMPEL360-BWB-Q/OPTIM-FRAMEWORK/T-TECHNOLOGICAL/LEDGER/README.md

 # AMPEL360 Ledger System

-This directory contains the production-grade ledger system for tracking UTCS (Unified Technology Configuration Specification) artifacts across all Configuration Items (CIs) in the AMPEL360 H2-BWB project.
+This directory contains the production-grade ledger system for tracking UTCS artifacts across all Configuration Items (CIs) in the AMPEL360 H2-BWB project.

 ## Overview